Mathematics: Social sciences

-Even so, mathematization of the social sciences is not without danger.
+Mathematization of the social sciences is not without risk.
 In the controversial book Fashionable Nonsense (1997), Sokal and Bricmont denounced the unfounded or abusive use of scientific terminology, particularly from mathematics or physics, in the social sciences.
-The study of complex systems (evolution of unemployment, business capital, demographic evolution of a population, etc.) uses elementary mathematical knowledge.
-However, the choice of counting criteria, particularly for unemployment, or of models can be subject to controversy.
+The study of complex systems (evolution of unemployment, business capital, demographic evolution of a population, etc.) uses mathematical knowledge.
+However, the choice of counting criteria, particularly for unemployment, or of models, can be subject to controversy.

-Relationship with astrology and esotericism

-Mathematics has had a close relationship with astrology for a long time.
-Biased by astral themes, it had motivated the study of astronomy.
-Renowned mathematicians have also been considered to be renowned astrologists; for example, Ptolemy, Arab astronomers, Regiomantus, Cardano, Kepler, or John Dee.
-In the Middle Ages, astrology was considered a science that included mathematics.
-In his encyclopedia, Theodor Zwinger wrote that astrology was a mathematical science that studied the "active movement of bodies as they act on other bodies".
-He reserved to mathematics the need to "calculate with probability the influences [of stars]" to foresee their "conjunctions and oppositions".

-These disciplines are no longer considered sciences.

 Philosophy

 Reality

 The connection between mathematics and material reality has led to philosophical debates since at least the time of Pythagoras.
 The ancient philosopher Plato argued that abstractions that reflect material reality have themselves a reality that exists outside space and time.
 As a result, the philosophical view that mathematical objects somehow exist on their own in abstraction is often referred to as Platonism.
 Independently of their possible philosophical opinions, modern mathematicians may be generally considered as Platonists, since they think of and talk of their objects of study as real objects.

 Armand Borel summarized this view of mathematics reality as follows, and provided quotations of G. H. Hardy, Charles Hermite, Henri Poincaré and Albert Einstein that support his views.

-Nevertheless, Platonism and the concurrent views on abstraction do not explain the unreasonable effectiveness of mathematics.
+Nevertheless, Platonism and the concurrent views on abstraction do not explain the unreasonable effectiveness of mathematics (as Platonism assumes mathematics exists independently, but does not explain why it matches reality).